Blood (2012 film)

 Blood is a 2012 thriller film directed by Nick Murphy and written by Bill Gallagher.
 The plot is about two brothers who are policemen and charts the moral collapse of a police family.
 The two brothers, played by Paul Bettany (Joe Fairburn) and Stephen Graham (Christie Fairburn) must investigate a despicable crime in a small town, in the shadow of their former police chief father.

 The film is a cinematic remake of the 2004 BBC television mini series Conviction, which Gallagher also wrote.

 Plot

 While trying to solve a vicious murder in a small town, two detectives Joe (Paul Bettany) and Chrissie (Stephen Graham) wind up murdering the suspected perpetrator.
 What follows brings them on a journey through fear and drives them to turn on each other.
 All whilst under the gaze of their police force colleague, Robert (Mark Strong).
-The investigation and ultimate crime turns their lives into a downward spiral of guilt and paranoia.
+The investigation and ultimate crime turn their lives into a downward spiral of guilt and paranoia.